WEAVE - instrumental overview

 the two 6k x 6k low-fringing EEV CCDs comprising the science detector on each arm.

-direction.
 The detector readout noise is expected to be about 3 electrons rms

 per 15-micron pixel.
-The CCD readout time is expected to be ~ 60 sec.
+The CCD readout time for the default mode

 Signal-to-noise

-For an estimate of the signal-to-noise ratio per pixel and per A for
+the signal-to-noise ratio per A for

 this table provided by Scott Trager.